Amit Kothari

 The trade-off is complexity.
 Real user feedback tells the story: “Spent too much time wrestling with permissions and debugging error messages.”
 The datetime functions are “a true nightmare.”
 When one step fails, it stops the whole scenario.

-The zapier ai vs make comparison misses this fundamental issue: both platforms assume deterministic workflows.
+The Zapier AI vs Make comparison misses this fundamental issue: both platforms assume deterministic workflows.
 AI is probabilistic.
 The mismatch creates problems neither platform was designed to solve.

-Why middleware fails AI workflows
+Why middleware fails AI workflows specifically

-The core problems:
+The core problems.

 AI makes decisions based on fuzzy logic.
 Middleware excels at exact rule matching.
 The gap between “if field equals X” and “if the general sentiment suggests Y” is where these platforms fall apart.

 Slack limits you to one request per second.
 OAuth tokens expire every 1-3 months.
 Your AI workflow that posts summaries to channels?
 It’ll hit limits and stop.
 The middleware has no intelligent way to handle this beyond “pause and retry.”
+Can middleware solve this?
+No.

 What to do instead